51Degrees/specifications/device-detection-specification/part3/pipeline-elements/hardware-profile-lookup-cloud.md

 logic.

-This will just need to filter and parse the JSON provided by the Cloud Aspect Engine to the form that is required for the Element Data output
+This will just need to filter and parse the JSON provided by the Cloud Aspect Engine to the form that is needed for the Element Data output

 ## Configuration options